oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-image-styles-to-ensure-great-looking-content/rule.md

 Figure: Bad Example - The image has no styles
 ```

-Figure: Good Example - Using the ,  and  tags for images<br>
+Figure: Good Example - Using the ,  and  tags for images